 This section of the library is for scholar produced content of a high academic quality that takes the sonic medium seriously and primarily involves one voice or point of view.
 It may be original research, commentary or reflections on innovations in the field.
 Usually this format is presented by one voice or one point of view.

-This category is for non-fiction narrative that explores a topic in depth usually through multiple perspectives.
-It might include archival material, interviews, sound pictures or commentary.
-There may be music or sound design.
+This category is for non-fiction narrative that explores a topic in depth, usually through multiple perspectives.
+It might include archival material, interviews, sound collages or commentary.
 Documentaries can be stand alone or as part of a series.

-We publish discussions interviews with CEU and guest faculty, students and staff on various topics.
-This section of the website aims to create a space for critical reflection on current affairs, for provocative debate and lively deliberations.
+We publish discussions interviews with CEU and guest faculty, students and external experts on various topics.
+This category aims to create a space for critical reflection on current affairs, for provocative debate and lively deliberations.
 We encourage those wishing to make interviews to think creatively about the format, and to edit interviews where necessary.

 We publish classroom lectures and invited talks by CEU & visiting faculty, along with guest lectures by visiting speakers.
 All lectures should be introduced appropriately and recorded to acceptable listening standards.